-Some of the benefits of eating that smoothie or drinking that juice on a regular basis are:
+Some of the benefits of taking smoothie or drinking that juice on a regular basis are:

-- It can help you to reduce the chances of getting stroke
+- It reduces the chances of suffering from stroke

-- It can help you to reduce the risk of different forms of cancer
+- It helps in reducing the risks of contracting different forms of cancer

-- Fruits and vegetables are also good in management of weight.
+- Fruits and vegetables are also good in manage body weight

 Meanwhile many people have always wanted to understand the difference between juicing and blending in terms of operation and benefits.
 Stop wondering!
-It’s the right time to know what juicing actually means and how different it is from blending.
+You are at the right place to learn and understand all the issues revolving around these two elements.
 Let’s start off by understanding the meaning of juicing before proceeding to blending.

 What is juicing?

-When you are juicing your fruit or vegetable it means extracting the liquid and nutrients contained in your vegetable or fruit and therefore isolating it from the fiber.
+When you are juicing your fruit or vegetable it means extracting the liquid and nutrients contents in them and therefore detaching it from the fiber.
 This means you will only get a little portion of vegetable of fruits contents from your juice, unless you are using masticating juice to get more extract from ingredients you use.

 After juicing, most vitamins, enzymes and nutrients which initially existed in your fruit end up in the juice and not the fiber.
-The fiber that gets separated from the juice does not have many nutrients.
+The fiber that gets separated from the juice have less nutrients.

 What is blending?